 This begs the question: Can your team beat a zone defense?
-It’s simply not the same as attacking a man-to-man scheme, so can your team beat the zone?
-It’s a question you’ll have to answer sooner or later.
+It’s simply not the same as attacking a man-to-man scheme, so can your team beat a really good zone?
+It’s a question you’ll likely have to answer sooner or later.

 Before we talk about the complexities of beating a zone defense, we need to talk about the principles of a zone defense, and the two most common forms of a zone defense.

 Form 1 – The “3-3” Zone

 The 3-3 basically creates six boxes on the field, centered around a low crease, and players are responsible for anyone who enters their box.
 If a defensive player does not have anyone in their area of the field, they crush down to the middle and help on the crease, but remain responsible for players who enter their portion of the field.

 Offensive players are usually passed from defender to defender on the outside, or doubled if they are dodging hard into another zone or the middle of the field.
 Defensive players can switch zones as well if they decided not to pass a certain player, or in a certain zone.
 This is a very basic form of zone.
 It is often used to sit back against teams that lack great outside shooters, and is more of a read and react type of defense.
 When people generally talk about zone defense, and how it’s not a great defense, this is often what they are referring to.

 Form 2 – The “Backer” Zone 2-2-2

 The Backer is similar to the 3-3 in some of the principles list out above.
 Offensive players are often passed from defender to defender on the perimeter.
 Players are still responsible for their zones, and can switch zones.
 You can sit back with this zone as well, but it’s structure allows for the defense to dictate more, and apply better pressure on ball.